 By definition, difficult conversations are, well, difficult!
 They are unpleasant, uncomfortable, and no one’s idea of a good time.
-They are also very often, exactly the kind of conversations you end up needing to have with your ex.
-Knowing how to handle those conversations, and how to talk to your ex without losing control or making yourself crazy is an essential post-divorce skill.
+They are also very often exactly the kind of conversations you end up needing to have with your spouse or your ex.
+Knowing how to handle those conversations, and how to talk to your spouse/ex without losing your cool or making yourself crazy, is an essential life skill.

-Thankfully, because it is a skill, you can learn it.
-You can learn how to have rational conversations with your ex.
-You can do that even if you and your ex haven’t had a civilized conversation in years.
+The truth, though, is that the ability to talk about tough stuff with difficult people is not a genetic trait.
+It’s a skill.
+That means you can learn it.
+You can learn how to have a rational conversation with your ex even if you and your ex haven’t had a civilized conversation in years.

-But you have to be committed to doing it.
+But you have to be committed to doing what it takes to have that kind of a break-through conversation.

-Learning how to talk to your ex calmly and productively takes time, patience and practice.
+Learning how to talk to your spouse/ex calmly and productively takes time, patience, and practice.
 It also takes an enormous amount of self-control.

 Yet the benefits can be huge.

-Being able to talk to your ex like a normal human does wonders for your emotional health and your blood pressure.
-You become better parents.
-You also have happier kids because they don’t feel caught in the middle.
+Being able to talk to your spouse/ex like a normal human does wonders for your emotional health and your blood pressure.
+You will become a better parent.
+You will also have happier kids because they won’t feel like they’re caught in the middle all the time.

 But before we dive into the skill of having difficult conversations, it helps to understand the difference between difficult conversations, and difficult people.